LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## Containers for batch processing - I

 * Challenges of running containers on batch systems?
-  * Integration with the batch system (how to start/stop etc) ?
+  * Integration with the batch system (how to start/stop containers, etc) ?
-  * Respect batch system policies (such as quotas/limits) ?
+  * Respect batch system policies (such as quotas, time and resource limits) ?
-  * Respect batch system actions (job delete/kill) ?
+  * Respect batch system actions (job management integration delete/kill) ?
-  * Collect accounting ?
+  * Collect accounting (tight integration) ?

 ---

 ## Containers for batch processing - II

-* Can we execute in a more basic way?
+* Can we execute in a more simple way?
   * Can we download container images?
   * Can we run without a layered filesystem?
+  * Can we run without namespaces?
-  * Can we run without namespaces and other kernel functionalties ?
+  * can we run without other complex kernel functionalties ?
-  * Can we run as regular user without privileges?
+  * Can we run as a regular user without privileges?

+* When udocker started to be developed these were major questions.

 ---